WeTechHK/Universal-BCOS-DOC/source/advance/nodes.md

 These clients are still in earlier stages of development and are not yet recommended for production use.

-#### EthereumJS
+#### Universal BCOSJS

-The EthereumJS Execution Client (EthereumJS) is written in TypeScript and composed of a number of packages, including core Ethereum primitives represented by the Block, Transaction, and Merkle-Patricia Trie classes and core client components including an implementation of the Ethereum Virtual Machine (EVM), a blockchain class, and the DevP2P networking stack.
+The Universal BCOSJS Execution Client (Universal BCOSJS) is written in TypeScript and composed of a number of packages, including core Universal BCOS primitives represented by the Block, Transaction, and Merkle-Patricia Trie classes and core client components including an implementation of the Universal BCOS Virtual Machine (EVM), a blockchain class, and the DevP2P networking stack.

-Learn more about it by reading its [documentation](https://github.com/ethereumjs/ethereumjs-monorepo/tree/master)
+Learn more about it by reading its [documentation](https://github.com/Universal BCOSjs/Universal BCOSjs-monorepo/tree/master)

 ## Consensus clients